-Thomas H. Klier is a senior economist and research advisor in the economic research department at the Federal Reserve Bank of Chicago.
-Klier’s research focuses on the effects of changes in manufacturing technology, the spatial distribution of economic activity and regional economic development.
+Thomas H. Klier is a senior economist and economic advisor in the Economic Research Department at the Federal Reserve Bank of Chicago.
+Klier’s research focuses on the effects of changes in manufacturing technology, the spatial distribution of economic activity, and regional economic development.
 Since joining the Chicago Fed in 1992, Klier has written widely on the evolving geography of the auto industry.
 His current research includes the changing structure of the auto industry and the responsiveness of the demand for new vehicles to the price of gasoline.

-Klier received an M.B.A. from Friedrich-Alexander-Universitaet Erlangen-Nuernberg, Germany, an M.A. from Wayne State University and a Ph.D. in economics from Michigan State University.
+Klier received an MBA from Friedrich-Alexander-Universitaet Erlangen-Nürnberg, Germany, an MA from Wayne State University, and a PhD in economics from Michigan State University.

 Klier has had articles published in a number of books and academic journals.
 His most recent publications (available for a fee at the publishers' web sites) include: